 If you need to find a new home for your pet, personally rehoming may be the best option.
 This keeps them out of the shelter, and because you know your pet best, you can be involved in finding the most suitable home and family.
 If you’ve exhausted your options, visit the our programs section to learn how we can help you navigate the surrender process.

-The problems of illness exist in any facility with multiple animals, including shelters, pet stores and breeders.
-In fact, every time you take your puppy or kitten to the veterinarian, obedience school or the park, it can be exposed to a number of diseases.
-We encourage all pet owners to be extremely careful when considering the health of their pet and to maintain current immunizations and medical records.
-The stress of being held in a shelter environment can unquestionably reduce an animal’s immunity to disease.
+Health challenges are inherent in any facility with multiple animals, be it shelters, pet stores, or breeders.
+Your puppy or kitten, even during routine visits to the veterinarian, obedience school, or the park, can be exposed to various diseases.
+We urge all pet owners to exercise utmost caution regarding their pet’s health, ensuring up-to-date immunizations and maintaining comprehensive medical records.
+The stress of shelter life can indeed compromise an animal’s immunity.

-Animals are surrendered to the Potter League Animal Care Center from many sources, and we can never be certain of the health care they received before arriving at the shelter.
-This is why we try to determine an animal’s health at the first evaluation and continue to monitor its well-being while it stays with us.
-Our team of experienced veterinarians and technicians screen the animals and administer necessary medical care and vaccinations.
+Animals arrive at the Potter League Animal Care Center from diverse sources, and their prior health care is often uncertain.
+To address this, we prioritize assessing an animal’s health during the initial evaluation and continuously monitor their well-being throughout their stay.
+Our team of experienced veterinarians and technicians diligently screen animals, providing necessary medical care and vaccinations.

 The Potter League for Animals is an independent not-for-profit organization.
 We are not a branch of any other animal welfare organization and we don’t receive any funding from government sources.